Christmas gifts for older family and friends 2019

 A top rating for this one.
 It’s a family tree cushion, from the Personalised Gift shop, which you can personalise with names of family members.
 With an inclusive insert, it’s excellent quality, although at 46 sq cm, a little smaller than many cushions.
 It seems to me this would make a lovely gift for someone who’s beginning to have memory problems and is frustrated by forgetting the names of family.
 Keep this cushion at hand in daily use and it will be a great aide memoire.

-The same company personalises photo frames.
+The Gift Experience personalises photo frames.
 We took a look at an A3 frame with spaces for five photos, and a wooden heart in the middle, with a few words about wonderful grandchildren.
 For those with a growing brood of grandchildren, this is a tastefully put together idea.

 A mobile for less mobile fingers